swiftotter/driver/README.md

 1. Create a new policy.
 2. Assign that policy to a new user.

-### S3 bucket creation
-* Create the bucket and **make sure public access is disabled.**

-### User creation
-1. Select the username
-2. Select `Access key - Programmatic access`
-3. On Set Permissions, select Attach existing policies directly and then click Create Policy.
-Create the policy per Policy Creation below, then come back to the user creation, click Refresh
-4. Skip tags
-5. Create User
-6. Save the Access key ID and the Secret access key.

 ### Policy Creation

 Open your control panel and go to IAM.
 Click on the Policies tab on the sidebar.
 Choose to Create New Policy.